-The Hunt For Robin
+The King Hunts Robin

-* The route King Edward took along the Pass of Lancashire possibly followed the old Roman Road to York.
+2. The route King Edward took along the Pass of Lancashire possibly followed the old Roman Road to York.
 It started near Blackpool on the west coast, then diverted south to Great/Little Plumpton near Westby, then followed the Calder, Ribble and Wharfe river valleys and continued east to the southern edge of the Forest of Bowland, noted for its wild boar.
 Within the Forest of Bowland is the Forest of Gisburn.
-At that time the land belonged to King Edward’s son John O Gaunt so presumably the hunting was fit for a king.
+At that time the land belonged to King Edward’s son John O Gaunt so presumably, the hunting was fit for a king.

-* Edward III often wore disguise.
-In 1341 he competed against 250 others while disguised and trounced them all.
+3. Edward III often wore a disguise.
+In 1341, he competed against 250 others while disguised and trounced them all.
 Three years later Edward disguised himself again and won the prize as the best knight in the royal household on three consecutive days.
 When his son John of Gaunt married in 1359 he celebrated with a tournament, competing against his four eldest sons plus 19 nobles dressed as the mayor and aldermen of London and again, he beat the field with honour.
 In one tournament he wore Thomas Breadstone’s coat of arms and in 1348 he fought incognito at Calais under the command of Walter Mauny.
 (M. Prestwich)